Cryptocurrency and Mortgages

 Can you use cryptocurrency to pay for a mortgage deposit?

-Yes, certain lenders will allow you to use cryptocurrency as a deposit for a mortgage.
-You can’t use the cryptocurrency itself but you can use cryptocurrency profits once they’ve been converted into sterling, or ‘fiat’ currency as it’s known in the cryptocurrency world.
+Yes, specific lenders will allow you to use cryptocurrency as a deposit for a mortgage.
+You can’t use the cryptocurrency itself, but you can use cryptocurrency profits once they’ve been converted into sterling, or ‘fiat’ currency, as it’s known in the cryptocurrency world.

-Finding a lender who’ll happily accept your crypto profits, however, won’t be straightforward.
+However, finding a lender who’ll happily accept your crypto profits won’t be straightforward.

-Given the anonymous nature of cryptocurrencies, many lenders haven’t decided where they stand on accepting them.
+Given the anonymous nature of cryptocurrencies, many lenders have yet to decide whether to accept them.
 As a result, many will turn your application down immediately.
-The rules on this are the same across the U.K, including Scotland.
+The rules on this are the same across the U.K., including Scotland.

 There are, however, a handful of lenders in the UK who will consider lending to you.